Milwaukee County sergeant stabbed multiple times: report

 That correctional sergeant was stabbed at least four times and has a punctured lung.

-The motive is unclear, but court filings say the male suspect was lying in wait early Tuesday morning and the man has a history of mental illness.
+The motive is unclear, but court filings say the male suspect, who FOX6 News is not identifying, as he has not yet been charged, was lying in wait early Tuesday morning and has a history of mental illness.
 He filed a prisoner civil rights lawsuit against Milwaukee County and others last month, including the sergeant.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News